Research & Creative Scholarship Fund

 Allocation Timeline for the 2016/17 Academic Year

 This year only, the RCSF will be doing three allocation periods in order to switch our allocation schedule to fund students one semester in advance of their project.
 Going forward, the RCSF will be open twice a year (once per semester).
-Here are the remaining two allocation period dates for the Academic Year.
+Below are the dates for the remaining allocation period for the 16-17 Academic Year.

 Project Date Range: May 14 - Dec.
 16